github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests.md

 When you use a two-dot comparison, the diff changes when the base branch is updated, even if you haven't made any changes to the topic branch.
 Additionally, a two-dot comparison focuses on the base branch.
 This means that anything you add is displayed as missing from the base branch, as if it was a deletion, and vice versa.
 As a result, the changes the topic branch introduces become ambiguous.

-On the other hand, by comparing the branches using the three-dot comparison, changes in the topic branch are always in the diff if `main` is updated because the diff shows changes since the branches diverged.
+In contrast, by comparing the branches using the three-dot comparison, changes in the topic branch are always in the diff if the base branch is updated, because the diff shows all of the changes since the branches diverged.

 ### Merging often